It’s time to get down and dirty. Something’s broken and we have to fix it.

 - alienation—civilization’s calling card

-- mass depression, anxiety, schizophrenia
+- mass depression, anxiety, schizophrenia, slow or fast suicide

-- lifestyle diseases (cancer, diabetes, cardiovascular disease)
+- lifestyle diseases (cancer, diabetes, cardiovascular and digestive diseases)

 - stupifying education